-- It is recommended that, if possible, Macquarie Fields Swimming Centre and Macquarie Fields Indoor Sports Centre are maintained into a district level recreational facility and integrated with the surrounding open space - Development of a major integrated community centre, place based library and recreation complex at Glenfield.
-This should incorporate a community arts centre and performing arts centre and if possible leverage off existing recreational assets at Hurlstone High School (4,000 sqm) - There is currently a gap in provision for a district level community arts centre in the North East District.
-It is recommended that a 1,250sqm facility, as per the benchmarks, be incorporated into a multi-purpose community centre that is within proximity to a major railway station.
-It is recommended this be co-located as part of a multipurpose community centre at Glenfield - It is recommended that a new place based library be developed in Glenfield to be accessible by public transport in the next 10 years.
-The size should be approximately 2,858sqm based on NSW People Places libraries benchmarks - There are two existing district place based libraries in the North East District, which meets requirements.
+- It is recommended that if possible Macquarie Fields Swimming Centre and Macquarie Fields Indoor Sports Centre are maintained into a district level recreational facility and integrated with the surrounding open space - Development of a major integrated community centre, place based library and recreation complex at Glenfield.
+This should incorporate a community arts centre and performing arts centre and if possible leverage off existing recreational assets at Hurlstone High School (4,000 sqm) - There is currently a gap in provision for a district level community arts centre in the North East District. part of a multi-purpose community centre at Glenfield - It is recommended that a new place based library be developed in Glenfield to be accessible by public transport benchmarks - There are two existing district place based libraries in the North East District which meets requirements.
 It is recommended that the Glenquarie place based library be either incorporated into the new Glenfield Library or maintained as a local facility and possibly scaled back - Retain Minto Indoor Sports Complex as a district level recreational facility.
 It is recommended that services provided at Minto Neighbourhood Centre are integrated into the facility - It is recommended that the Ron Moore Community Centre is retained due to its value to the One Minto community and its high building score.
 It is recommended that utilisation should be increased through re-fitting to allow multi-purpose use as a district level performing arts centre or district level community arts space - Requirement for three additional long day care facilities, potentially with some level of partnership with the private sector at Glenfield and Ingleburn with a potential upgrade of the existing facility near the proposed cluster east of Minto Station.
 It is recommended that this will be developed through private sector investment and operation - Requirement for one additional pre school facility, most likely located in Glenfield or Ingleburn and connected to existing long day care and community facilities.
 Integration of this pre school facility with the existing long day care facility will allow for greater flexibility of use and prevent over/undersupply when there are age group fluctuations.
 This also meet the community's desires for integrated long day care and pre school facilities, as identified in community consultation.
 It is recommended that this will be developed through private sector investment and operation.